 The requirements in the 2005 handling regulations are the same as those that appeared in the 2004 handling regulations with a few exceptions.
-Those exceptions are explained in this rule.
+Those exceptions are explained in this rule and continue in effect.

-Nectarines: Requirements for "well-matured" nectarines are specified in § 916.356 of the order's rules and regulations.
-This rule revises Table 1 of paragraph (a)(1)(iv) of § 916.356 to add maturity guides for eleven varieties of nectarines.
+Nectarines: Requirements for "wellmatured" nectarines are specified in § 916.356 of the order's rules and regulations.
+This rule continues in effect the revision of Table 1 of paragraph (a)(1)(iv) of § 916.356 to add maturity guides for eleven varieties of nectarines.
 Specifically, SPI recommended adding maturity guides for the Crimson Baby variety to be regulated at the G maturity guide; for the Alta Red, Grand Candy, Kay Glo, Kay Sweet, Red Roy and Shay Sweet varieties at the J maturity guide; and for the August Fire, Candy Gold, Prince Jim I and Sugar Queen varieties to be regulated at the L maturity guide.